hurumi/financial-telegram/README.md

 * Filter checks RSI and daily changes, then notifies if pre-defined conditions are satisfied
 * The conditions are defined by two numbers, low threshold and high threshold
 * If the metric is lower than low threshold or higher than high threshold, it is notified
+* Filter results are displayed only when they are different from previous ones

 #### /stop: stop periodic filter